uermel/cAligner/README.md

 for non-linear least squares optimization.

 Based on the [Artiatomi](https://github.com/uermel/Artiatomi) package for processing cryo-tomography data.
+Using the acquisition model described in:

+Castaño-Díez, D., Seybert, A., Frangakis, A.S.
+(2006). _[Tilt-series and electron microscope alignment for the correction of the non-perpendicularity of beam and tilt-axis.](https://doi.org/10.1016/j.jsb.2005.12.009)_ Journal of Structural Biology.

 Uses [getoptpp](https://code.google.com/archive/p/getoptpp/) for command line input.